 Being a 50 minute train ride from London and Stanstead airport and based on the North Essex/Suffolk border, we are surrounded by beautiful countryside and awesome beaches with plenty of travel opportunities and day trips.

 However, what really sets out practice aside is the way our team have such a strong influence over how it is run.
 The best ideas come from the team themselves, so we have well established systems in place for quickly bringing ideas generated into fruition.
 Our team have freedom to grow their individual roles and the practice in a way that improves their enjoyment of the job.
-We have bi-weekly vet meetings for clinical case discussions and team projects.
+A couple of our nurses have implemented confidence clinics, which we are well known for in the Colchester area.
+One of our nurses has the driving force, alongside our practice manager, towards our green accreditation and environmental projects.
+We are keen to support and assist individuals in the development of their nursing roles and career.
+We have weekly nurse meetings for clinical case discussions, team projects and establishing new ideas and improvements.

 The Role

-We are looking for a vet to work a 3 day week with 1:4 Saturdays, although we are flexible and open to other candidates.
-Our opening hours are from 8:30am – 6:30pm Monday to Friday and 8:30am-12:00pm on Saturdays, with OOH veterinary care being provided by Vets Now and the option of Vidivet for veterinary advice to our clients.
+We are looking for a nurse to work 2-3 days a week (working 7-7.5 hour days) with 1 in 4 Saturdays.
+Our opening hours are from 8:30am – 6:30pm Monday to Friday and 8:30am – 12:00pm on Saturdays, with OOH veterinary care being provided by Vets Now and the option of Vidivet for veterinary advice to our clients.

-We are offering a salary of £35,000 – £65,000 (dependent on experience), 5 weeks of holiday per year, CPD funded, RCVS and VDS fees paid, private healthcare and travel scheme bonus.
+We are offering a banded salary rate (dependent on experience), CPD funded, RCVS and VDS fees paid, private healthcare and travel scheme bonus.

 If you would be interested in working at Mayne Vets email Keith at manager@maynevets.co.uk or feel free to call us on 01206 851338 for an informal chat.